tfirman/BeepBoop/README.md

 ## Specifications

+* Program outputs "Please input a number, Dave!" if the input is blank
+  * Example Input:
+  * Example Output: "Please input a number, Dave!"

+* Program outputs "Please input a number, Dave!" if the input is not a number
+  * Example Input: cat
+  * Example Output: "Please input a number, Dave!"

-_The Program as a whole will provide a series of outputs which will default to zero to the input number, except:_
+* Program outputs a range of numbers from zero to the input number, but with some entries replaced as specified below:
   * Program outputs the number if none of the following rules apply
     * Example Input: 2
     * Example Output: 2

   * Program instead outputs "_Beep!_" if the number contains a 0 and none of the following rules apply
     * Example Input: 20
     * Example Output: "_Beep!_"

   * Program instead outputs "_Boop!_" if the number contains a 1 and the following rule does not apply
     * Example Input: 1
     * Example Output: "_Boop!_"

   * Program instead outputs "_I'm sorry, Dave.
 I'm afraid I can't do that._" if the number is divisible by 3
     * Example Input: 0
     * Example Output: "_I'm sorry, Dave.
 I'm afraid I can't do that._"

 ## Setup/Installation Requirements